naplab/AAD-MovingSpeakers/README.md

 ## Overview
 This repository supports our research paper titled "Brain-controlled augmented hearing for spatially moving conversations in noisy environments".
 The main components of this repository are:
-1. **Binaural speech separation algorithm**: Separates the speech streams of the talkers while preserving their location.
+1. **Binaural Speech Separation Algorithm**: Separates the speech streams of the moving talkers while preserving their location.
-2. **Auditory attention decoding (AAD)**: Identifies whom the listener wants to listen to by reading brain signals.
+2. **Auditory Attention Decoding (AAD)**: Decodes to which talker the listener is attending to by analyzing their brain signals.

 > 🚨 **Notice**: The research paper has not yet been made public.
 This code is currently intended for paper review purposes only.